abelzach/Raw-Gestures/README.md

 # Raw-Gestures

 An Arduino project which is based on controlling video functions using gestures with three axis accelerometer

+## Raw Gesture is an Arduino based project used to control the function in videos.
+## We are using a 3 axis Accelerometer

+### We have a total of 4 gestures.

+1. Moving the accelerometer in the right direction , we can fast forward the video.
+1. Moving the accelerometer in the left direction , we can rewind the video.
+3. Moving the accelerometer in the upward direction , we can increase the volume of the video.
+4. Moving the accelerometer in the downward direction , we can decrease the volume of the video.

 <br/>

 ![mainpic](pic.JPG?raw=true)